 We set off for the harbour, with Gary on his motorbike, and arrived just before 4am.
 Gary and I walked up the steps to the harbour master's office for the 24hr parking ticket.
 I quickly had to ask for the toilet door code and pay another visit, I had lost count how many but you could say I had great anticipation!

+We took some team photos by the iconic Dover harbour sign.
+The time was nigh, I had my picture taken and knew that what was about to happen was about to happen.
+Like living a dream or a film sequence.
+The sequence had started and I was there for the ride.
+I just had to do my everything, believe in my crew, keep going and not counting any exterior influences I would make it, we would make it.
 The boat came into harbour, we met the captain and crew and loaded the boat.
 Again conscious of not getting a last minute injury.
 There was another boat there about to go out, I didnt know the person, but wished them all the best in passing, and concentrated on my own future.
 We set off in the boat, the captain Neil taking us to Shakespeare's Beach, just on the other side of the harbour wall, not long at all!
 Yikes!
 Almost as soon as we set off Neil said "five minutes" so it was time to get undressed and ready.
 In the warmth of the boat's cabin I stripped off for Gemma to cover me in sudocream and vaseline.
 I made sure that my hands, hat and goggles werent affected by the gunk that would help to lubricate my moving parts, and possibly help to keep some cold out...
 I cant remember who turned on the electronic green lights on the back of my cap and trunks, I think it was the captain, Neil.
 Things are starting to get surreal now and its either get in the water and get cooled off so as to get on with it...or stay on the boat and be overwhelmed and have a melt down.

 I stepped off the back of the boat and was relieved to feel the freshness of the sea.
 17.5C.
 That changed later on but was great at the time, I needed it.
 I swam to the shore, where there was a bright light and the silhouette of people standing on the beach.
 There was another swimmer that some people had gone to see off, but they graciously cheered for me as well.
 Then I heard Bryn, Lynda and Sarah shouting for me.
 They are good friends I have met through swimming, it was great to hear them shouting good luck messages to me.
 I shouted out something like "I love you" and turned back to the water as the ship's horn sounded the start of the swim.